 "Sellers have their product prices on our platform.
 If a product is not priced competitively by a seller, we reserve the right not to feature that offer.
 Customers can still find all offers on the offer listings page."

 Watch the video on how to win Amazon Buy Box and stay at the top for add to cart purchases.
-We cover the Amazon Buy Box Alerts and how it is important for arbitrage and private label sellers who are having issues with hijackers
+We cover the Amazon Buy Box Alerts and Amazon Hijacker Alert and how it is important for arbitrage and private label sellers who are having issues with hijackers

 3. Amazon Buy Box | The Rules